Back to the journal

 Structure helps the story become readable, but it should serve the memories rather than rush them.

 A personal story keepsake can begin as a handful of conversations.
-The chapters, photographs, captions, and final format can come later once the family knows what material feels most meaningful.
+The chapters, photographs, captions, and finished book can come later once the family knows what material feels most meaningful.

 A life story begins with attention.
-When someone feels heard, the details often arrive with more warmth than a formal interview could ever produce.
+When someone feels heard, the details often arrive with more warmth than a formal interview could ever pull out.

 Stay connected